Rounded Corners

 One of the longest-running struggles in web design is surely the desire to make things less 'boxy' vs. the fiddliness of actually doing so.

-The original old-worldey solution was (of course) to slice images and slot them laboriously into table layouts.
-Not only is this semantically awful, it's also a nightmare to upkeep and later amend.
+The prehistoric solution was (of course) to slice images and slot them laboriously into table layouts.
+Not only is this semantically awful, it's also a nightmare to upkeep and amend.

 More recently, we found ourselves trying to accomplish the same thing via extra <div>s and messy chunks of CSS.
 Better, perhaps, than the table solution, but still pretty painful, especially when fixed sizes aren't possible.